How local authority building control teams can become more resilient

 That last word – resilient – is one you might’ve heard in a business context before.
 But you may not know what it means for your specific industry.
 In this article, I’ll be explaining what resilience in building control looks like for local authorities – and how you can achieve it.

-For teams like yours, resilience means being able to continue doing what you do to excellent standards, even when facing disruption or increased demand.
-And it means being productive today, and ready for tomorrow.
+For teams like yours, resilience means being able to continue doing what you do to excellent standards, even when facing the kind of disruption and increased demand that Covid-19 is causing.
+And it means being productive today, despite the extra pressure, and ready for tomorrow.

-Once you’ve cultivated a resilient building control service, you’ll be able to have the resources and specific expertise and experience to do the following things.
+Once you’ve cultivated a resilient building control service, you’ll have the resources and specific expertise and experience to do the following things.

 Keep your local area as safe as possible